-ANNEX 1a - CRITERIA TO DETERMINE THE NEED FOR AN ESIA (REFERRED TO IN PARAGRAPH 18)
+ANNEX 1A - CRITERIA TO DETERMINE THE NEED FOR AN ESIA (REFERRED TO IN PARAGRAPH 18)

-- 1. Characteristics of the project, with particular regard to, as relevant: - the size and, and where relevant, its ancillary/associated works; - cumulation with other projects and activities; - the use of land and natural resources19, including formal and informal/customary land and natural resources rights and uses; - the production of waste; - pollution and nuisances; - the risks of major accidents and/or disasters, including those caused by climate change; - the risks to human health and any likely social impact as described in Standards 6 to 9. - 2.
-Location of the project considering the environmental sensitivity and any relevant social aspects of the geographical area likely to be affected, with particular regard to, as relevant: - · the existing and planned land use, including land take; - the relative abundance, availability, quality and regenerative capacity of natural resources20 in the area; - the absorption capacity of the natural environment21; - areas in which there has already been or is likely to be a failure to meet the environmental quality standards; - densely populated areas; - socio-economic characteristics of the area; - areas known to have a high occurrence of social risks as described in Standards 6 to 9 (such as presence of indigenous people, violation of human rights, including any actual and potential discrimination, conflict and/or social violence, gender-specific risks, labour rights22), as well as any conflict-affected and fragile situations; - landscapes and sites of historical, cultural or archaeological significance. - 3.
+- 1. Characteristics of the project, with particular regard to, as relevant: - the size and, and where relevant, its ancillary/associated works; - cumulation with other projects and activities (existing and/or approved); - the use of land and natural resources23, including formal and informal/customary land and natural resources rights and uses; - the production of waste; - pollution and nuisances; - the risks of major accidents and/or disasters, including those caused by climate change; - the risks to human health and any likely social impact as described in Standards 6 to 9. - 2.
+Location of the project considering the environmental sensitivity and any relevant social aspects of the geographical area likely to be affected, with particular regard to, as relevant: - the existing and planned land use, including land take; - the relative abundance, availability, quality and regenerative capacity of natural resources24 in the area; - the absorption capacity of the natural environment25; - areas in which there has already been or is likely to be a failure to meet the environmental quality standards; - densely populated areas; - socio-economic characteristics of the area; - areas known to have a high occurrence of social risks as described in Standards 6 to 9 (such as presence of indigenous people, violation of human rights, including any actual and potential discrimination, conflict and/or social violence, gender-specific risks, labour rights26), as well as any conflict-affected and fragile situations; - landscapes and sites of historical, cultural or archaeological significance. - 3.
 Nature and significance of the potential effects of the project, with particular regard to: - the magnitude and spatial extent of the impact (such as the geographical area and amount of project-affected people and communities); - the nature (including the transboundary nature), intensity and complexity, probability, duration, frequency and reversibility of the impact; - cumulation of the impact with the impact of other projects and activities; - the possibility of effectively reducing the impact.

-19 In particular land, soil, water, and biodiversity.
+23 In particular land, soil, water, and biodiversity.

-20 Including soil, land, water, and biodiversity.
+24 Including soil, land, water, and biodiversity.

-21 With particular attention paid to areas classified for a biodiversity assessment as described in Standard 3, areas classified or protected under national legislation and/or designated as Natura 2000 areas (for projects located in the EU), and areas protected by international instruments.
+25 With particular attention paid to areas classified for a biodiversity assessment as described in Standard 3, areas classified or protected under national legislation and areas protected by international instruments.
+26 The list is not exhaustive and may include sexual and other types of violence, human trafficking and/or forced labour, sexual